Gopimahi007/gopimahi007/readme.md

 ## ✨ **Quote I Believe In**

-> *“The best way to predict the future is to invent it.”* — Alan Kay
+> *“The best way to predict the future is to invent it.”*